A key facet to any successful business is the ability to generate new clients.

 Make sure you continue to promote referrals as part of any marketing plan by rewarding current customers who refer new customers and offering discounts to those referrals.

 It’s low cost and one of the oldest methods to reach a broad swath of people at one time, and it can still prove quite useful.

 You already have a built-in mailing list with past customers and working with a direct mailing firm will net you new names to target.
 Make sure that those you direct mail will require your services (such as older neighborhoods instead of brand new subdivisions).
-Our automated marketing feature built into our HVAC software makes this super easy.
+Our automated marketing feature built into our HVAC business software makes this super easy.

-Influencers / Networking
+Influencers / networking

 Building connections with influencers who potentially have influence over your target customers is another popular marketing channel today.
 Regardless of what it’s called, developing relationships with those that can promote your HVAC services to others is critical for your marketing.

 Examples include community outreach like local sponsorships, offering specials or discounted services to groups with extensive exposure (HOAs, real estate agents, local builders, or property management groups), or donating time or resources to causes (such as Habitat for Humanity).

 In each case, you raise your brand awareness to others who either have a need for your services or know plenty of others who do.

 Advertise your business online

 The internet has matured a great deal in the past decade and in that time it has become a massive economic engine – and not just for large national companies.